Using Interface Classification

 One common task for network operators is to regularly review global connectivity, often evaluating it on a country-by-country basis.
 To intelligently price content destined for a given country, for example, content providers need a pretty good idea how much it actually costs them to deliver traffic to that locale.
 With costs of bandwidth varying from PNI (Private Network Interconnect) to Transit, it’s typically useful to look at segmentation for traffic — either inbound or outbound, depending on whether you are a content provider, carrier, or ISP — to each country of interest.

-• Group-by dimensions: [Destination] Connectivity Type
+• Group-by Dimensions: [Destination] Connectivity Type

-• Filters (ANDed):
+• Filtering (ANDed):

 - Destination Country = FR (France for this example)

-To do this our Data Explorer settings would be as follows:
+To do this, our Data Explorer settings would be as follows:

-• Filters (ANDed):
+• Filtering (ANDed):

 - Destination Country = FR (France for this example)